 Types of Wipers

-Conventional wipers, most often found on older cars, have a metal frame attached to a rubber blade.
-They tend to be the cheapest option.
-Beam-style wipers, made from a solid piece of rubber, tend to be the most expensive; on the flip side, they are more flexible, better performing, better for snow and ice, and more durable.
-Hybrid wipers are, just as they sound, a hybrid option between the two — typically with rubber covering the metal frame.
+Made from a solid piece of rubber, tend to be the most expensive; on the flip side, they are more flexible, better performing, better for snow and ice, and more durable.

 Consider where you live.
 If you reside in Palm Springs, having the optimal set of wiper blades probably won’t matter so much.
 If you live somewhere rainy like Louisiana, you may want better ones.
-If you’re up in Minnesota, you’ll probably want wipers that are optimized for cold weather — at least come fall.
+If you’re preparing for winter up in Minnesota, you’ll probably want wipers that are optimized for cold weather.